 - many of our senior lawyers serve on a pro bono basis on the Boards of charities;

-- our compensation practice area (led by Eduardo Cruz, Senior Associate and Natasha Duff, Associate part of Alistair Macpherson’s team);
+- our compensation practice area (led by Eduardo Cruz, Director) and Heidi Austin, Associate part of Alistair Macpherson’s team);

 - our criminal law practice area; and